mikrosk/scummvm/backends/platform/atari/readme.txt

 - patches all 8bpp VGA resolutions to chunky ones, rendering all C2P routines useless

-- patches all screen surface addresses with OR'ing 0xA0000000, i.e. using SV RAM instead of slow ST RAM
+- patches all surface addresses with OR'ing 0xA0000000, i.e. using SV RAM instead of slow ST RAM (and even instead of TT RAM for allowing pure SuperBlitter copying)

-- allocates the chunky buffer in SV RAM using ct60_vmalloc() so the SuperBlitter can use it as a source

 - when SuperVidel FW version >= 9 is detected, the async FIFO buffer is used instead of the slower sync blitting (where one has to wait for every rectangle blit to finish).
-This sometimes leads to nearly zero-cost rendering and makes a *huge* difference for 640x480 fullscreen updates.
+This applies only for chunky buffer -> screen surfaces copy (as the generic surface copy can't rely on this behavior) but despite this limitation it sometimes leads to nearly zero-cost rendering and makes a *huge* difference for 640x480 fullscreen updates.